 Mindfulness and Acceptance Can Help

 Through mindfulness meditation I learned to recognise the thoughts and behaviours that were occurring instead of jumping straight into habitual reactive patterns to deal with them.
 I also learned that if I accepted the anxious feelings and became curious about them – noticing things like the sensations in my body and the thoughts and reactions – the experience was not so intensely difficult and I could choose to respond more skillfully.
 I found it helpful to ask myself whether I was actually OK and coping in this moment.
 I found that I might be worrying about how bad things might get or whether I would be able to cope if they got worse.
 However, if I focused on the present moment, actually I realised I was safe and well.
 Often the best course of action I could take was to be present for myself or the person I was worrying about, offering compassion rather than being taken off into anxious thoughts.
+A cautionary note here – it is possible to “abuse” mindfulness.
+What I mean by this is using mindfulness to recognise the feelings and then attempt to use shifting focus to avoid acknowledging our difficult experiences and not recognising that acceptance is not about leaving ourselves in a situation where we might need help or to maybe make some changes to our circumstances.
+The key word here is “compassion.”
+For particularly difficult feelings, it is important to work with a trained therapist to guide you through using mindfulness in this context.

 It’s Nothing Personal